In this guide, we will explore the functions std::numericlimits::max and std::numericlimits::min, including their syntax and usage examples.

 std::numeric_limits<T>::max

-Return Type: Depending on the type T, it returns predefined macros, true, or the default T.
+Depending on the data type T, the function will return either predefined macros, the boolean value true, or the default value of T.

 Program 1: